Formula 1 in Barcelona 2025

 Formula 1 in Barcelona

-Circuit de Barcelona-Catalunya, which is located near Montmeló, opened on September 10, 1991.
-The Catalan Government, the Royal Automobile Club of Catalonia, and the Montmeló Town Council spearheaded the project.
+Located near the town of Montmeló, just a short drive from Barcelona, the Circuit de Barcelona-Catalunya officially opened on 10th September 1991.
+The project was a collaborative effort between the Catalan Government, the Royal Automobile Club of Catalonia, and the Montmeló Town Council.

 How to get there